astorDev/confi/mongo/dotnet/article/index.md

 To map `BsonDocument` to configuration `Dictionary` we'll need to:

 a.
 Map primitive data structures
 c.
-Map inner documents using name of the property and `:`
+Map inner documents using the name of the property and `:`
 b.
 Map arrays by appending array property name, `:`, index, and `:` once again

 Here's the code we can end up with: